Seeed-Studio/wiki-documents/docs/GPS-Modules-Selection-Guide.md

 ## Field of Applicaitons

 There are a numerous ultilizations of GPS Modules.
-Particularly, plenty of social aspects are able to be developed by applications of these GPS Modules.
-Therefore, GPS Modules play important roles in various sectors, which include industry, Emergency Rescue, environmental measurement, transportation, agriculture, entertainment and etc.
+Particularly, plenty of social activities are able to be developed by applications of these GPS Modules.
+Therefore, GPS Modules play important roles in various sectors, which are including Environmental Measurement, Transportation, Emergency Rescue, Agriculture, Entertainment and etc.

 | Field of application| Function|